What is Joint Enterprise Murder?

 It is often advisable for defendants to have separate solicitors' firms and barrister teams representing them in these cases.

 Usually the best advice that can be given to defendants in a multi-handed case is to try not to blame each other and if possible actually cooperate with the other defendants.
-Infighting in the defence team usually means all defendants get convicted.
+Infighting between separate defence teams can often mean that all defendants get convicted.
 Of course, all cases are different, and in some cases it will be necessary to point the blame elsewhere, although this should only ever be done with extreme caution.

 The prosecution have to prove ‘participation with a common purpose'.
 This effectively means agreement to act together.
 The agreement can be made without being spoken and it does not have to be planned in advance.
 The actions of the defendants can be enough for a jury to conclude that they were acting in agreement.
 So if two people join in on an attack started by someone else, the common purpose may be proved even if they don't use words such as ‘OK, let's do this' or something similar.
-Actual presence at the scene of the crime is not necessary to be guilty of it.
+Actual presence at the scene of the crime is not necessary to be guilty of it because of the different roles which can be played in furtherance of a common purpose.

 For it to be joint enterprise, the behaviour of the individuals has to indicate that they are acting as a group, and they must understand that they are acting together.
 Where someone in the group does something outside the original plan, for example by killing someone during what was thought by the others to be simply an attack or robbery, the others in the group may still be guilty of murder if:

 As has been stated above, the situation for defendants has been improved by the Supreme Court in the case of R v Jogee.
 The result is that the prosecution must prove that each party to the joint enterprise intended that the victim suffer serious injury or death.
-Simply foreseeing the possibility that someone in the group may inflict death or serious injury is not the same as proof that the person intended for the victim to die or face serious injury.
+Simply foreseeing the possibility that someone in the group may inflict death or serious injury is not the same as proof that the person intended for the victim to die or face serious injury, albeit foreseeing the possibility of an outcome may be used by the jury as evidence that a defendant did in fact intend that outcome.

 Violence and Attacks involving Knives and Guns